How Much Does it Cost to Put Recessed Lighting in Living Room?

 The size of the living room is one of the primary factors that affect the recessed lighting installation cost.
 A larger room will require more fixtures, which will increase the installation cost.
 Similarly, if the ceiling is higher than standard, the installation cost may go up due to the need for longer wiring and additional labor.

-When choosing to light a living space, it is important to first determine the size of the room as this directly affects the number of lumens required to properly illuminate it.
+When choosing to light a living space, it is important to first measure the size of the room as this directly affects the number of lumens that are required to illuminate it.
 The larger the room, the more lumens are needed to light up every corner and provide a pleasant atmosphere.
 This means that for bigger family rooms, the extra money will have to be invested in high-quality lights that can generate enough bright light.

 On the other hand, placing too few recessed lights may result in insufficient illumination which therefore does not serve its intended purpose.
 Therefore, when planning out your recessed light installation it’s best to use this rule of thumb for general guidance.